digomes/csgolesilvers.github.io/README.md

 # CSGO LeSilvers

 ### What is this?
 CSGOLeSilvers is a Counter-Strike: Global Offensive jackpot skin betting website, created by me, Jordan Turley.
-It is hosted through Bluehost at http://www.csgowinbig.com
+It is hosted through Bluehost at http://www.csgolesilvers.com

-### How does CSGO Win Big work?
+### How does CSGO LeSilvers work?
-This is the repository for the website for CSGO Win Big.
+This is the repository for the website for CSGO LeSilvers.
 It is written in HTML/CSS/JavaScript for the client-side, and PHP for the server-side.
 We are also making use of the following libraries/frameworks:
 * jQuery - http://jquery.com/
 * Bootstrap - http://getbootstrap.com/